legallyrobert/APT/README.md

 # apt – Algorithm Practice Tool

+When it comes to algorithms, why be inapt?

-Algorithm creation, retrieval, and management in 60 lines of shell script.
-Written with the intention of printing out algorithms and a randomized array of numbers, to be practiced over a cup of coffee.
+`apt` is a 60 line shell script for pseudocode algorithm creation, retrieval, and management.
+Written with the intention of printing out with a randomized array of numbers, to be practiced over a cup of coffee.

 ## Usage